Mefju001/Media-Ranker/README.md

 ## Features
 * User registration & login with JWT authentication
-* View, filter with predicate anad dynamic sort for data
+* View, filter with predicate anad dynamic sort for data like games, movies and tv series
 * User can add review to entities
 ---